-There are many reasons to learn about the shell.
+There are quite a few reasons to start learning about the shell:

 Data Carpentry’s teaching is hands-on, so participants are encouraged to use their own computers to ensure the proper setup of tools for an efficient workflow.